-Palm Beach is paradise so close to the buzzing city, yet so laid back enough to make you and the family feel as though you’ve hopped on a plane for an island holiday!
+Palm Beach is paradise that's close to the buzzing city, yet laid back enough to make you and the family feel as though you’ve hopped on a plane for an island holiday!
 It’s one of our favourites for screen-free time because no photograph will justify being there.

 Things To Do

 Explore: Take the easy 1km walk up to the Barrenjoey Lighthouse and keeper’s cottage and be rewarded with expansive panoramic views of the Tasman Sea and Pittwater bay on either side, 91m above sea level.
 Bring along a pair of binoculars if you’re up there during whale migration season, and you may just be lucky to spot a couple.